Olex2/help/gui/EN/home/start.md

 An example of a simple disordered structure.

 ## Co110
-A simple transition element complex.
+A simple transition element complex of Co with two identical ligands.

 ## ZP2
 A structure with Z' = 2.